6. Organize & Automate

 Checkpoint

-The File Manager shows Jordan's approved files in folders, Templates → My Requests contains your Small Business Tax Prep template, and Workflows → Actions lists an active Notify client on approval email action on transitions into Approved.
+The File Manager shows Priya's approved files in folders, Templates → Requests contains your I-485 Adjustment of Status template, and Workflows → Actions lists an active Notify client on approval email action on transitions into Approved.

 Where to go next